jmettraux/aachen/src/ck01__skill_checks.md

 Circumstances and tools might alter a skill check difficulty.
 Usually the referee should limit the total change from -2 to +2.

-> Particularly helpful or hostile circumstances might give a bonus or a penalty
-> to a skill check.
-As a general rule, extremely bad circumstances or tools
-> would apply up to a -2 penalty to the skill check, while a very good situation
-> or the perfect set of tools might give up to +2 bonus to the roll.
-Usually, no
-> combination of modifiers should add more than +2 or -2 to any given skill
-> check.

 ## aiding a skill check

 A character may want to help a comrade at a skill check.
 If the referee agrees, they ask of the player a relevant skill check against the same difficulty as the _helped_ skill check.